mattermost/docs/source/administration/config-settings.md

 **Connection Security** (`"ConnectionSecurity": ""`)

-"none": Send email over an unsecure connection; "TLS": Communication between Mattermost and your email server is encrypted; “STARTTLS”: Attempts to upgrade an existing insecure connection to a secure connection using TLS.
+`""`: Send email over an unsecure connection; `"TLS"`: Communication between Mattermost and your email server is encrypted; `“STARTTLS”`: Attempts to upgrade an existing insecure connection to a secure connection using TLS.

 **Invite Salt** (`"InviteSalt": "bjlSR4QqkXFBr7TP4oDzlfZmcNuH9YoS"`)